公司类型:Enterprise

 Heat exchangers are generally made of metal materials, among which carbon steel and low alloy steel are mostly used to manufacture medium and low pressure heat exchangers; in addition to stainless steels mainly used for different corrosion-resistant conditions, austenitic stainless steels can also be used as heat exchangers.
 High and low temperature materials; copper, aluminum and their alloys are mostly used to manufacture low temperature heat exchangers; nickel alloys are used under high temperature conditions; in addition to gasket parts, non-metallic materials have also begun to be used to manufacture non-metallic materials, corroding heat exchangers, such as Graphite heat exchanger, fluoroplastic heat exchanger, glass heat exchanger, etc.

-pressure vessel is a container designed to hold gases or liquids at a pressure substantially different from the ambient pressure.
+A pressure vessel is a container designed to hold gases or liquids at a pressure substantially different from the ambient pressure.
 Construction methods and materials may be chosen to suit the pressure application, and will depend on the size of the vessel, the contents, working pressure, mass constraints, and the number of items required.
 Pressure vessels can be dangerous, and fatal accidents have occurred in the history of their development and operation.
 Consequently, pressure vessel design, manufacture, and operation are regulated by engineering authorities backed by legislation.
 For these reasons, the definition of a pressure vessel varies from country to country.
 Design involves parameters such as maximum safe operating pressure and temperature, safety factor, corrosion allowance and minimum design temperature (for brittle fracture).
 Construction is tested using nondestructive testing, such as ultrasonic testing, radiography, and pressure tests.
 Hydrostatic pressure tests usually use water, but pneumatic tests use air or another gas.
 Hydrostatic testing is preferred, because it is a safer method, as much less energy is released if a fracture occurs during the test (water does not greatly increase its volume when rapid depressurization occurs, unlike gases, which expand explosively).
 Mass or batch production products will often have a representative sample tested to destruction in controlled conditions for quality assurance.
 Pressure relief devices may be fitted if the overall safety of the system is sufficiently enhanced.